FreePBX-ContributedModules/restapi/docs/dev/findmefollow.md

 # Overview of Find Me Follow Me

 Find Me Follow Me is a personal mini ringgroup tied directly to your extension.
-This way you can receive calls even when your out of the office, by simulatenously ringing your cellphone when someone calls your extension.
+This way you can receive calls even when you're out of the office, by simulatenously ringing your cellphone when someone calls your extension.

 # Find Me Follow Me API